JoelJonassi/An-lise-e-Modela-o-de-Software/E.PlaneamentoSprint.md

 Considering the UC prioritization table, 2 UC are in high priority.

-##  Caso de uso:  Valida Produtor(Cdu01.11)
+##  Caso de uso:  Novo Registo(Cdu1.01)
-Cdu01.12 | Elimina Produtor
-For each UC, we need to develop the narrative, drill it down into smaller user stories, and write the acceptance test list.

-Para cada Uc, precissamos desenvolver a narrativ , em pequenos user stories, e escrever os testes de aceitação.
+Cdu01.01 | Novo Registo
+Como utilizador poderei criar uma conta na plataforma.

 ### Narrative of UC1.01

-Basic Flow | Alternative Flows
+Fluxos Básicos | Fluxos Alternativos
 -----|-----
-1 Escolher produto | A1.
-2 Show menu | A2.
-Select different canteen
+1 Preeencher dados | A1.
+Conta não registada no sistema 2 Guardar registo | A2.
+Credênciais erradas
-3 Select dish | A3.
-No menu in selected date
+3 Atualizar registo | A3.
+Emailo não verificado
-4 Create a new ticket | A4.
-Insufficient account balance 5 Update user account | ...
+4 Carrega foto |

 ### User stories for UC1.01
 Each user story form a work item that is of clear value to the customer.